dmarakom6/eBookVerse/tutorial.md

 - Each field is represented by an instance of a Field class.
 Several Field classes are provided by django.db.models.
 You can find the full list of field types here: https://docs.djangoproject.com/en/4.2/ref/models/fields/#field-types
 - The name of each Field instance is the name of the database column

-2. python manage.py makemigrations -- Every time we change the models, we need to create a migration file that will be used to apply the changes to the database.
+2. `python manage.py makemigrations` -- Every time we change the models, we need to create a migration file that will be used to apply the changes to the database.
 The makemigrations command automatically creates, names and numbers the migration file.
-3. python manage.py sqlmigrate store 0001 -- If you like, you can use this command to inspect the sql that will actually be sent to the database when you run the migrate command on step 4.
+3. `python manage.py sqlmigrate store 0001` -- If you like, you can use this command to inspect the sql that will actually be sent to the database when you run the migrate command on step 4.
-4. python manage.py migrate -- Apply the migration to the database.
+4. `python manage.py migrate` -- Apply the migration to the database.
 This will create the tables for the models in the database.
 It will also add a row to the django_migrations table to keep track of which migrations have been applied to the database.

 # Add the first book to the database

-You can create model instances from the django shell
+You can create model instances from the django shell.
+The django shell is a python shell that has access to the django project.
-1. python manage.py shell
+1. `python manage.py shell`

 ```python
 from store.models import *